-You will learn more about how the council and Homes First works and how your input can make a real difference.
+You will learn more about how the council and the housing teams work and how your input can make a real difference.

 You will meet a wide range of people with a wide range of experience and learn from each other.